Generic part of Security Services in CACIB

 • change its PIN (if applicable) on a regular basis - eg every 30 days.

-We will never contact customers to ask them to validate personal information such as any User ID, PIN and/or Digipass-Soft Token ID and customers should never disclose sensitive information, their User ID, neither PIN nor Digipass-Soft Token ID to anyone including to any of our employees or to the police.
-If the customer receives such a request, he must immediately notify by phone or email his local OPTIM.net representative or simply send us an e-mail by clicking on "Contact Us".
+Credit Agricole CIB will never contact customers to ask them to validate personal information such as any User ID, PIN and/or Digipass-Soft Token ID and customers should never disclose sensitive information, such as their User ID, PIN or Digipass-Soft Token ID to anyone including to any of our employees or to the police.

 When choosing a PIN (as applicable), the customer should: